rwieruch/blog_robinwieruch_content/react-pass-props-to-component.md

 {{% chapter_header "How to pass Props from child to parent Component?" "react-props-child-parent" %}}

-This a common question for React newcomers and the answer for it is brief: there is **no way to pass props from a child to a parent component**.
+This a common question for React beginners and the answer for it is brief: there is **no way to pass props from a child to a parent component**.
 Let's revisit the previous example, but this time with an additional Button component for the toggle mechanism.

 {{< highlight javascript "hl_lines=9 11 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37" >}}
 import React, { Component } from 'react';